tgfrerer/ofxPlaylist/Readme.md

 + pause for a given duration
 + trigger an Event

 Keyframes are cleared from their Playlist upon completion.
 Additional Keyframes can be pushed onto the end of any Playlist at any time.
-Playlists can also be cleared at any time.
+Playlists can also be cleared at any time, even from within a Keyframe Event triggered by a playlist itself.

 ## Key Features: